aishani-panchal/Wids-Renewable-Energy-Mapping/README.md

 # Wids-Midterm (Renewable Energy Smart Mapping)
 This project explores how satellite imagery, climate data, and machine learning can be combined to identify areas with potential for solar and wind energy.
-The workflow is implemented using Google Earth Engine and Python.
+The workflow is implemented using Google Earth Engine and Python and the results are visualized through an interactive Folium map

 This project attempts to:
 Combine satellite data, terrain, and climate information